pmuellr/es-ccs-proxy/README.md

 #### 1.0.0 - under development

 - under development, not yet working
-- getting close, you can now do queries in DevTools, but Discover isn't working because we'll have to deal with async searches, making this a lot more complex
+- holy crap, it's now working with Discover; next steps, set up the kibana serverless o11y tf stuff to use this

 license